dulimarta/spherical-easel/docs/userguide/toolsobjectspanel.md

 - Create a circle using the [Circle Tool](/tools/basic.html#circle).
 - Measure the distance between the center point of the circle and the point on the circle using the [Distance Tool](/tools/measurement.html#distance).
 Notice that a new row in the Measurement Section of the Objects Tab is created and that the Measurement Token M1 is displayed. -->

-You can enter a constant in a calculation expression (i.e. an entry with no Measurement Tokens) and then use the created Measurement Token to create a [Line Segment](/tools/basic.html#line-segment) or [Circular Arc](/tools/advanced.html#circular-arc) with a constant length or an line at [fixed angle to another line through a point](/tools/measuredobject.html#measured-angle-line).
+You can enter a constant in a calculation expression (i.e. an entry with no Measurement Tokens) and then use the created Measurement Token to create a [Line Segment](/tools/basic.html#line-segment) or [Circular Arc](/tools/advanced.html#circular-arc) with a constant length or a line at [fixed angle to another line through a point](/tools/measuredobject.html#measured-angle-line).

 ### Transformations